-Any Restricted Stock Units, and Dividend Equivalents thereon, that fail to vest based on the Company's achievement of revenue and AFFO goals based on the matrix set forth on Exhibit A hereto shall be forfeited to the Company immediately following the certification by the Board or Committee of the Company's achievement of the revenue and AFFO/Share goals for 2021.
+Any Restricted Stock Units, and Dividend Equivalents thereon, that fail to vest based on the Company's achievement of the Performance Goals based on the matrix set forth on Exhibit A hereto shall be forfeited to the Company immediately following the certification by the Board or Committee of the Company's achievement of the Performance Goals for 2022.

-In the event of a Change in Control before the end of the 2021 fiscal year, vesting of these Restricted Stock Units, and any Dividend Equivalent thereon, shall no longer be dependent on achievement of the revenue and AFFO/Share goals described above.
-Instead, subject to your continued Service through the applicable vesting date, 50% of the Target Restricted Stock Units, and any Dividend Equivalent thereon, will vest on February 15, 2022, 25% of the Target Restricted Stock Units, and any Dividend Equivalent thereon, will vest on February 15, 2023 and the remaining 25% of the Target Restricted Stock Units, and any Dividend Equivalent thereon, will vest on February 15, 2024.
-The remaining Restricted Stock Units, and any Dividend Equivalents thereon, shall be forfeited to the Company (and such forfeited Restricted Stock Units, and any Dividend Equivalents thereon, will not accelerate in the event this Award is not assumed or substituted with a new award).
+In the event of a Change in Control before the end of the 2022 fiscal year, vesting of these Restricted Stock Units, and any Dividend Equivalent thereon, shall no longer be dependent on achievement of the Performance Goals described above.
+Instead, subject to your continued Service through the applicable vesting date, 50% of the Target Restricted Stock Units, and any Dividend Equivalent thereon, will vest on February 15, 2023, 25% of the Target Restricted Stock Units, and any Dividend Equivalent thereon, will vest on February 15, 2024, and the remaining 25% of the Target Restricted Stock Units, and any Dividend Equivalent thereon, will vest on February 15, 2025.
+The remaining Restricted Stock Units, and any Dividend Equivalents thereon, will not accelerate in the event this Award is not assumed or substituted with a new award).